I wonder how many sunset photos we took over the week – this place is just stunning. The postcards don’t lie!

 Accommodation in Santorini is quite expensive all year round, especially on the west side where you can view the amazing sunsets every night.
 As for us, we rented an apartment with Emily’s brother & wife, at the Rhapsody Apartments complex through Airbnb.
 The apartment faced the east side and had a beautiful view of the ocean below.

 There are 3 main towns in Santorini (Fira, Oia, Imerovigli) on the west side and on the east side of the island are more beaches.
 Where you choose to stay depends on what you’re after.
-The beaches aren’t the best in comparision to the rest of the Greek islands so we chose to stay on the west side in a town called Imerovigli.
+The beaches aren’t the best in comparison to the rest of the Greek islands so we chose to stay on the west side of the island in a town called Imerovigli.
 This town lies between Fira (main town) and Oía (sunset point, honeymooners haven).

 What to do in Santorini:

 The best way to see the island is to rent an ATV or a Scooter.
 You must, however, have a motorbike license or an international driver’s license for the scooter/moped.
 Renting an ATV with a normal license is OK.
 They are very basic to drive.
 There are many places to rent these between Oia-Fira & they will often give you a discounted price if you rent them for more than one day.

 With Jacob’s dad and Emily’s brother in town, we took the opportunity to cruise around the island together on ATVs.
 We were able to cover a lot of the island; we saw numerous beaches (beach details below), popped into at a winery, stopped for many pictures, had lunch on the water and ended the day watching the sunset in Oia, followed by dinner in the town… and then an unfortunate ATV adventure.
 (Story further below)